Sammaye/MongoYii/readme.md

 **Note:** If `_id` is omitted via `'_id' => 0` from the root document then you will not be permitted to save the document at all.
 The extension will instead throw an exception about the
 `_id` field not being set.

+## GridFS

+MongoYii has a GridFS handler called `EMongoFile`.
+This class is specifically designed as a helper and is in no way required in order to use GridFS with MongoYii.
+What it does is make it easy to upload, save and then retrieve files from GridFS.
+It is specifically oriented around uploading files from a form.

+Let's go through an example of its usage as taken from the example in the [test repository](https://github.com/Sammaye/MongoYii-test/blob/master/protected/controllers/UserController.php#L67).
+To upload a new file from a form you simply call the `populate` static function on the class like so:

+	EMongoFile::populate($model,'avatar')

+This essentially says: *"Get the uploaded file from the model `user` and the field `avatar`"* The rest works much the same as a normal upload form.
+If `populate` returns anything except
+`null` then it has found something.

+To save the file to GridFS simply call `save()`.
+The class directly extends `EMongoDocument` as such this means that you have access to all the normal active record stuff as in other classes.

+If you wish to add a validator for the file object itself you must point it to the `file` variable of the class; be sure to only allow validators for the file object on `create` otherwise Yii will not know how to handle the `MongoGridFSFile` object.

+**Note:** Currently if you choose to call save on update it will overwrite the previous file.
+No versioning has been implemented.

+Retreiving the file later is just as easy as saving it and is no different to finding any other record:

+	EMongoFile::model()->findOne(array('userId'=>Yii::app()->user->id))

+This code snippet assumes we wish to find a file whose metadata field `userId` is of the current user in session.

 ## Known Flaws

 - Subdocuments are not automated, however, I have stated why above